top of page

 Off to John Muir.

 First day of school is a big deal for most folks.
 So many of the interviews I did with people later in my career reinforced how their first day of school evoked strong memories.
 I remember feeling really uneasy yet curious.
 What do they do there?
 I could only imagine.
 What would they think of me?
 Couldn’t I just stay home where I felt safe and secure?
 The adjustment came quickly as it turned out there were lots of activities and toys to play with.
-Its funny how out of all the things I can remember about kindergarten, one memory is that my rug number was “36”.
+Its funny how out of all the things I can remember about kindergarten, one memory that has stuck with me is that my rug number was “36”.
 These were sleeping rugs for our afternoon nap and were stored in their cubicles.
 I remember being concerned I would forget my number.
 This was a precursor to my experience of school in general, but more on that later.

 Kindergarten – Queen Elizabeth Coronation Story (1953)